 - 65% of UK adults admit to buying too much food that ends up being thrown away

 - 1 in every 6 bags of food bought goes to waste

 - in a 2017 survey of UK adults, 77% were unable to correctly identify what a serving of fruit or veg looked like

-Because of this we recommend that as a minimum you never meal plan, go shopping or guesstimate your portions when you are hungry.
+Because of this it’s not a good idea to meal plan, go shopping or guesstimate your portions when you are hungry.
 Doing so dramatically increases the chances that you’ll buy, cook or serve more food than you can eat.
-At best this will leave you with leftovers to deal with.
-At worst lead to the choice of wasting food perfectly good food or overeating.

 Where to get reliable advice on portion sizes

 Not all foods have portioning advice on them, and even if they do, the advice can be confusing or unhelpful.
 If you need to find reliable portion size advice elsewhere we recommend that you use one of the portioning tools linked below;